Why the period after birth is emotionally vulnerable

 What you can do early without overloading yourself

-Practical steps that often ease the situation
+Practical steps that often ease things

 - Prioritise sleep, even in short blocks